 - 90% of people say they have discovered new brands or products on YouTube.
 (Source)

-- As of 2020, YouTube was the fifth most used social media platform for marketers after Facebook, Instagram, LinkedIn, and Twitter.
+- As of 2020, YouTube was the second most used social media platform for marketers after Facebook, Instagram, LinkedIn, and Twitter.
 (Source)

 - 20% of users will close a video if it doesn’t catch their attention within the first 10 seconds.
 (Source)

 56. YouTube earned nearly $29 billion in ad revenue in 2021.
 (Statista)